bitterjug/devjournal-crypto/devjournal.markdown

 ## 2014-04-14 10:47 Monday

 - [ ] When setting up the app with an exmpty database you need a logframe AND top level result (impact) before you can use the interface
+- [ ] Indicator source should allw links and multi=line input